Sir John Monash, Personal Files Book 13, 16 August - 30 September 1916, Part 12

 Sheet No. 2 Special Order (A.87/3).

-When the King has passed beyond
+After Inspection:- When the King has passed beyond

-the unit next but one, each unit in turn, will be
+the unit next but one, each unit, in turn, will be

 given by its Commander the order for Officers to take

-fost and the unit will prepare to march past; it will
+post and the unit will prepare to march past; it will

 be given the order to Form-Fours - right, and will move

-off at once to the whoeling point
+off at once to the wheeling point.

-The Left wheel then will be made "At the Double"
+The Left wheel then will be made "At the Double".

 March Past: The leading Infantry will follow